syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Appearance-Customization.md

 ![Chevron button hidden](Appearance-Customization-images/chevronButton_hidden.png)

-N> Chevron button is visbible by default only in docked state of the command bar.
+N> Chevron button is visible by default only in docked state of the command bar.

-The chevron button state can be retrived via the [IsChevronVisible](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.CommandBar~IsChevronVisible.html) property or the command bar instance.
+The chevron button state can be retrieved via the [IsChevronVisible](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.CommandBar~IsChevronVisible.html) property or the command bar instance.

 The color value applied for chevron can be customized with the [`ChevronColor`](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.CommandBar~ChevronColor.html) property.
 The below code snippet shows a new chevron color is being applied to the chevron button.